-Roughly spoken, a functor is a class that behaves like a function.
+Roughly speaking, a functor is a class that behaves like a function.
 Objects of a functor class perform computations by overloading the operator().
-One big advantage of functors over functions is, that they allow to create a hierarchy and bundle "classes of functions".
-Moreover, parameters that are constant over several function evaluations need to be passed only once during instantiation.
+One big advantage of functors over functions is that they allow the creation of a hierarchy and bundle "classes of functions".
+Moreover, parameters that are constant over several function evaluations only need to be passed once during instantiation.